 - 1. A rubber filter base

-- 2. A 3-piece plastic housing
+- 2. A plastic housing consisting of a permanently assembled mesh cap and body

-- 3. A "pre-filter" element
+- 3. An oiled foam element

-- 4. A "primary" filter element

-You must clean the outer pre-filter after every hour of run time, even if the filter looks clean.
-The primary filter element inside must be cleaned after 3-4 hours of run time.
-These intervals include the break-in time.
+You must clean the filter after every hour of run time, even if the filter looks clean.
+This includes the break-in time.
 Clean your air filter after break-in.
 Dust (which is often too fine to see) and dirt constantly move through the filter anytime the engine is running.
 Even if you can't see dirt on the filter, it is present inside the foam after any amount of run time.
 If you exceed the recommended cleaning intervals, your engine will be damaged.
 Engine damage or wear due to dirt ingestion is easy to detect, and one of the top causes of premature engine failure.